Telling our kids about their diagnoses.

 When someone spits ‘autism’ at her as a dirty word, I want her to turn it back on them, framed as her own.
 “Yes, I’m autistic, so?
 I’m damned proud of it.”

-Autism isn’t easy to talk about.
-But this is why.
+Autism isn’t easy for me to talk about.
+This is why …

 Because it isn’t mine.
 It isn’t, as neurotypical parents, ours.
-It’s part of who are children are, and it is therefore theirs to own, to define, and, God willing, to take pride in.
+Rather, it’s part of who our children are, and it is therefore theirs to own, to define, and, God willing, as challenging as it may be, to take pride in.

 Oh, and when you’re done talking (or before you start!) buy them this …